hansake/Z80_Computer/README.md

 Address decoding is done with a Programmable Logic Device (PLD): ATF22V10C.

 In addition there is:
-- 2 4MHz crystal osciolator
+- a 4MHz crystal oscillator
 - a reset circuit using LM555 (and a transistor to invert the reset signal)
+- some resistors and capacitors

 A test program to verify the operation of the board is also available.